 Julia Child's Eggplant Pizza shown on a plate with roasting pan in background

-This recipe illustrates perfectly how Julia was ahead of her time with this low-carb, gluten-free, and vegetarian pizza idea.
-But I confess that even though the inspiring recipe was from Julia Child, I did make a few changes in the eggplant pizza recipe.
+And this recipe for Eggplant Pizza illustrates perfectly how Julia Child was ahead of her time with this low-carb, gluten-free, and vegetarian pizza idea.
+But I confess I did make a few changes in her eggplant pizza recipe.
+I cut the eggplant slightly thicker than Julia did, and also roasted them uncovered rather than covered with foil.

-I cut the eggplant slightly thicker than Julia said and also roasted them uncovered rather than covered with foil.
 I also used some thinly sliced fresh basil on the pizza, a change I am sure Julia would approve of.
 And I did use two types of cheese and a generous amount of dried herbs, for an eggplant pizza recipe that’s loaded with flavor.

 This recipe has been popular on the blog for quite a few years now, and it’s eggplant season so I’m reminding you about this eggplant pizza recipe for my Friday Favorites pick this week!
 Hope you will enjoy trying it.